MuhammedBuyukkinaci/General-IT-Notes/SystemDesignInterView/README.md

 ### Geohash

 12) Another alternative is geohash.
 It works by reducing 2 dimensional latitute and longitude data into strings of letters and digits.
 It works recursively by diving the world into smaller and smaller grids until it reaches the limit of griding.
+Bing map, mongodb, redis and lyft are using this approach.

 ![](./images/099.png)